 —III) Proper storage of extra fuel

 Fuel-powered stoves are one of the most important tools your troop will be bringing along to campouts.
-That’s why, it’s important to learn how camping stoves work, as well as how to safe while using one!
+That’s why, it’s important to learn how camping stoves work, as well as how to be safe while using one!

 Before we dive into how to properly use different types of camping stoves, I’d highly recommend watching the informative video (5:12) below.
 In it, you’ll learn about the types of fuel available, as well as how to choose the best-suited stove for your campout. 🙂